Pz445/100-days-of-code/log.md

 ### Day 30

 Today I did some more algorithms on Free Code Camp.
 Although I already have the Javascript certificate, I had trouble with some algorithms and skipped them.
 I also fiddled around with React and created a navbar.
 I tested to see how CSS hierarchy worked in React and learned that child CSS will overwrite the Parent CSS.
 I am excited to continue learning this framework and build some cool stuff.

+### Day 31

+Moving into the second third of the challenge and I found myself digging deeper into React.
+I learned a bit about state, rendering, and JSX by starting the React course on Codecademy.